Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/kernels.rst

 List of Kernels
 ----------------------------------------------------------------

-We end this tutorial with a list of some of the kernels implemented in Shark, together with a brief description.

-We start with general purpose kernels:
+Shark implements a number of general purpose kernels:

 ================================  ========================================================================================================================
 Model                             Description